delphes/delphes/README.md

 [![DOI](https://zenodo.org/badge/21390046.svg)](https://zenodo.org/badge/latestdoi/21390046)
 [![Conda Version](https://img.shields.io/conda/vn/conda-forge/delphes.svg)](https://anaconda.org/conda-forge/delphes)

-# Delphes
+# Delphes-BlindCalorimeter

 Delphes is a C++ framework, performing a fast multipurpose detector response simulation.

-More details can be found on the Delphes website https://delphes.github.io
+More details can be found on the Delphes website https://delphes.github.io .

+This is a fork of Delphes that introduces a blind calorimeter feature, allowing users to define insensitive bins in the calorimeter.
+This extension is useful for studying detector performance and carrying out customized analyses within Delphes.

 # Quick start with Delphes